alecthomas/jsonschema/README.md

   }
 }
 ```
-# flags
+## Configurable behaviour
+	The behaviour of the schema generator can be altered with parameters when a `jsonschema.Reflector`
+	instance is created.
-* ExpandedStruct
+#### ExpandedStruct
-	If set, makes the top level struct not to reference itself in the definitions
+If set to ```true```, makes the top level struct not to reference itself in the definitions.
+But type passed should be a struct type.

+example:

 ```go
 type GrandfatherType struct {